wannier-developers/wannier-ecosystem-registry/README.md

         logo: https://www.quantum-espresso.org/wp-content/uploads/2022/03/quantum_ogo_ok.png
     ```

-    **Note**: To check which fields are optional, refer to the `valid keys` subsection; but it is highly encouraged to fill in all the fields to process your PR quickly.
+    **Note**: To check which fields are optional, refer to the ["Valid keys" subsection below](#valid-keys-for-code-metadata); but it is highly encouraged to fill in all the fields to process your PR quickly.
 The `categories` field must contain at least one item.

+    **Note**: a number of tests are run to ensure the syntactic validity of the file.
+These include also some "linting" checks, such as no trailing whitespaces, etc. If you create a pull request from your computer, you can avoid that the tests fail by installing and running the pre-commit checks.
+You can install them by running once, in the git folder that you checked out:
+    ```
+    pip install -r src/requirements.txt
+    pre-commit install
+    ```
+    The checks will then run when you commit files - they will check and automatically fix any simple syntax error (such as traling whitespaces) and you will be prompted to commit again once the files are fixed.
+If you want to check all files before committing, you can run `pre-commit run --all-files`.

-2. Your code will show up in the [Wannier-Functions Software Ecosystem Registry](https://wannier-developers.github.io/wannier-ecosystem-registry) once your pull request is approved and merged.
+3. Your code will show up in the [Wannier-Functions Software Ecosystem Registry](https://wannier-developers.github.io/wannier-ecosystem-registry) once your pull request is approved and merged.

 **Tip**: The registry supports the `$ref` syntax to reference externally hosted documents.
 That means you can reference metadata that is hosted at a different location, which makes it easier to dynamically update it.